Recurring Giving Frequency Trends

 Recurring Giving Retention Rate Trends

-The first step is getting one-time donors or first-time donors to convert to monthly giving.
+The first step is to convert one-time or first-time donors to monthly giving.
 But after that, you need to retain those donors!
 If monthly giving is a bucket, you want to be pouring in new donors at the top...and make sure no one is leaking out the bottom.

 Here are some interesting statistics about retention rates:

 - Overall donor retention is actually down.
-It’s decreased by 4.6% year over year, with nonprofits retaining an average of 13.8% of new donors yearly.
+It’s decreased by 4.6% year over year, with nonprofits retaining an average of 13.8% of new donors each year.

 - More than half of recurring donors give again.